 The trade in counterfeit and pirated products negatively impacts American innovation and erodes the competitiveness of U.S. manufacturers and workers.
 For example, according to the U.S. Chamber of Commerce, digital video piracy conservatively causes lost domestic revenues of at least $29.2 billion, and as much as $71.0 billion, annually.

-This roundtable will provide a forum for consumers, IP rights holders, representatives of online and physical marketplaces and platforms, and other private sector stakeholders to discuss:
+This roundtable provided a forum for consumers, IP rights holders, representatives of online and physical marketplaces and platforms, and other private sector stakeholders to discuss:

-In addition to this roundtable, the USPTO encourages written comments from the public regarding effective anticounterfeiting and antipiracy strategies.
-For more information, see the Federal Register Notice officially published on May 25, 2023.
+In addition to this roundtable, the USPTO published a Federal Register Notice soliciting written comments from the public regarding effective anticounterfeiting and antipiracy strategies.
+For more information, see the Federal Register Notice published on May 25, 2023.
+The comment period closed on August 23, 2023.

 Agenda